Hamiltonian representation of isomonodromic deformations of general rational connections on $\mathfrak{gl}_2(\mathbb{C})$: Introduction

-Recent works of D. Yamakawa \cite{Yamakawa2017TauFA,Yamakawa2019FundamentalTwoForms} are also closely related to the present article.
-Indeed, in \cite{Yamakawa2017TauFA}, the author gives a complete flat symplectic Ehresmann connection on the total space of deformation parameters and provides a completely integrable non-autonomous Hamiltonian system associated to isomonodromic deformations.
+Recent works of P. Boalch and D. Yamakawa \cite{Boalch2001,BoalchYamakawa,Yamakawa2017TauFA,Yamakawa2019FundamentalTwoForms} are also closely related to the present article.
+Indeed, in \cite{Boalch2001} P. Boalch proved that the isomonodromy equations of Jimbo-Miwa-Ueno constitute a flat Ehresmann connection on a non-linear fibre bundle and then constructed a symplectic structure on each fibre to prove afterwards that the parallel transport preserves the symplectic structure of the fibres providing a symplectic connection.
+Moreover, in \cite{Yamakawa2017TauFA}, the author gives a complete flat symplectic Ehresmann connection on the total space of deformation parameters and provides a completely integrable non-autonomous Hamiltonian system associated to isomonodromic deformations.
 This result is complemented (in the much more general context of non-resonant isomonodromic deformations of meromorphic connections on the trivial principal $G$-bundle over $\mathbb{P}^1$, where $G$ is any complex reductive group) in \cite{Yamakawa2019FundamentalTwoForms} with an explicit description of the fundamental two-forms for isomonodromy equations.
 As we will see below, we shall recover many features of these results for $G=GL_2(\mathbb{C})$.
 In particular, we shall provide explicit formulas for the Hamiltonians associated to general isomonodromic deformations and provide a decomposition of the deformation space in which the fundamental two-form may be reduced (Theorem \ref{MainTheotau0}).
+In other words, we propose (Cf. Theorem \ref{TheoremCorrespondence}) an explicit birational map between the Jimbo-Miwa-Ueno/Boalch symplectic isomonodromy connection and the symplectic Ehresmann connection built from our Hamiltonians by providing explicit formulas for the time-dependent Hamiltonian systems characterizing the symplectic Ehresmann connection and explicit formulas for the Lax pairs characterizing the Jimbo-Miwa-Ueno/Boalch connection.
+Our construction recovers the Jimbo-Miwa-Ueno/Boalch connection since our Lax matrix $\td{L}\in \hat{F}_{\mathcal{R},\mathbf{r}}$ is built from Birkhoff local diagonalizations at each pole (characterizing the base $B$ of times $\mathbf{t}$) and solving the isomonodromy compatibility equations $\partial_{t_k} \td{L}= \partial_\lambda \td{A}_{t_k}+\left[\td{L},\td{A}_{t_k}\right]$ using a specific set of Darboux coordinates $(\mathbf{q},\mathbf{p})$ corresponding to apparent singularities $\mathbf{q}$ and their dual $\mathbf{p}$ on the spectral curve ($\det(p_i I_2-\td{L}(q_i))=0$).
+In particular, we provide (See Definition \ref{DefinitionSymplecticForm}) the explicit expression of the associated fundamental two-form $\Omega$ defined by Yamakawa \cite{Yamakawa2019FundamentalTwoForms} \beqq \Omega=\sum_{i} d q_i\wedge dp_i +\sum_{k} d \text{Ham}_k(\mathbf{q},\mathbf{p},\mathbf{t})\wedge d t_k\eeqq through the explicit expression of the time-dependent Hamiltonians in Theorem \ref{HamTheorem}.